How smooth is smooth enough? Surface finish standards for body jewelry

 A superficial proposition:

-I believe that professionals and clients have a right to know the roughness of the surface finish of body jewelry from each manufacturer they choose to do business with.
-Roughness can be measured as Ra to the microinch or Metric: nanometer.
-(The final buffed finish for many polished surgical implants is 1µin to 2µin).
-This would alleviate a lot of confusion and allow a more frank discussion of the merits of different processes to arrive at a desired finish.
+Professionals and clients have a right to know the roughness of the surface finish of body jewelry from each manufacturer they choose to do business with.
+Roughness can be measured as Ra to the microinch (µin) or Metric: micrometer (µ) or nanometer (nm).
+(The final smooth finish for many polished surgical implants is specified at 0.025µm to 0.05µm (1µin to 2µin)).
+This would alleviate confusion and allow a more frank discussion of the merits of different processes to arrive at a desired finish.

 Smoother is better in our case, but how smooth is smooth enough?